Vinayak Damodar Savarkar: Leader of the Hindu Mahasabha

 Savarkar as president of the Hindu Mahasabha, during the Second World War, advanced the slogan "Hinduise all Politics and Militarise Hindudom" and decided to support the British war effort in India seeking military training for the Hindus.
 When the Congress launched the Quit India movement in 1942, Savarkar criticised it and asked Hindus to stay active in the war effort and not disobey the government; he also urged the Hindus to enlist in the armed forces to learn the "arts of war".

 Hindu Mahasabha under Savarkar's leadership organised Hindu Militarisation Boards which recruited armed forces for helping the British in World War 2.

 He assailed the British proposals for transfer of power, attacking both the Congress and the British for making concessions to Muslim separatists.
 Soon after independence, Syama Prasad Mukherjee resigned as vice-president of the Hindu Mahasabha dissociating himself from its Akhand Hindustan (Undivided India) plank, which implied undoing partition.

 Opposition to Quit India Movement

-Under Savarkar, the Hindu Mahasabha openly opposed the call for the Quit India Movement and boycotted it officially.
+Under Savarkar, the Hindu Mahasabha openly opposed the Quit India Movement and boycotted it officially.
 Savarkar even went to the extent of writing a letter titled "Stick to your Posts", in which he instructed party members who happened to be "members of municipalities, local bodies, legislatures or those serving in the army ... to stick to their posts" across the country, and not to join the Quit India Movement at any cost.